How to Prepare for UKCAT Exam? – A Definitive Preparation Guide with Practice Tests, Tips & Tricks & More

 • UKCAT preparation toolkit (UKCAT) – Plenty of handy links here from the offical UKCAT consortium.

-• UKCAT practice app – Get this on the App Store or Google Play Store.
+• UKCAT practice app – Get this on the App Store or Google Play Store

 • UKCAT practice test (OnExamination) – 160 practice questions covering the full spectrum of assessment criteria.

-Where do I sit my UKCAT test?
+Where do I sit for my UKCAT test?

-How it a UKCAT test score calculated?
+How is a UKCAT test score calculated?

 The 5 elements of the UKCAT test

-All good UKCAT practice tests will cover the 5 areas that are measured in the UKCAT test:
+• All good UKCAT practice tests will cover the 5 areas that are measured in the UKCAT test:

-> Verbal Reasoning
+• Verbal Reasoning

-> Quantitative Reasoning
+• Quantitative Reasoning

-> Abstract Reasoning
+• Abstract Reasoning

-> Decision Making
+• Decision Making

-> Situational Judgement
+• Situational Judgement

 Let’s take a look at each UKCAT test element in more detail.